 Planetary gear carrier machining in just two clamping positions

-Two Heckert 5-axis horizontal machining centers connected to a robot cell are used to produce process intensive planetary gear carriers.
+Two Heckert 5-axis horizontal machining centres connected to a robot cell are used to produce process-intensive planetary gear carriers.
 Setup times are hardly significant, and the automated pallet, gripper and tool handling as well as the intelligent choreography of the individual machining steps ensure the shortest possible process and throughput times.
-Voith benefits from a high level of precision, efficiency and process reliability.
-This enables the company to increase its productivity, reduce unit, tool and equipment costs and save production space.
+Voith benefits from a high level of precision, efficiency and process reliability, which enables the company to increase its productivity, reduce unit, tool and equipment costs and save production space.
 No other manufacturing solution on the market currently offers such a deep level of process integration.

 Check out the benefits

 How do you manufacture twelve different components of a planetary gear in two clamping positions each and simultaneously reduce machining time, production area and parts costs?